stevedekorte/ActorKit/README.txt

 	NSMutableDictionary *dict = [[NSMutableDictionary dictionary] asSynchronous];

-	Now message sends from all threads to dict will be locked such that only one thread can access it at a time.
+	You now have a thread safe dictionary.

 BatchProxy

-	Calling batch on an NSArray returns a BatchProxy which can be used to do a parallel "map" using GCD (BSD workerqueues).
+	Calling asBatch on an NSArray returns a BatchProxy which can be used to do a parallel "map" using GCD (BSD workerqueues).
 Example:

 	NSArray *results = [[urls asBatch] fetch];

-	You can also combine asSynchronous and asBatch to get the type of synchronization and parallelism that suits your problem.